 Bio of Brad Nichols

 Skiing has always been in my life and I’ve conservatively spent over 10% of my days on skis.
 I came into this world on February 26th, about the middle of the ski season, 1965, the same year CMH was born.
 My parents taught me to ski at age two in Vermont and I was racing competitively at six.
 My family moved to Colorado in 1974 and my home mountain changed from Suicide 6 to Vail.
-Having first dreamed of helicopter skiing at age 12, I have now skied 25 weeks with CMH over the course of 19 years and have amassed 3 1/2 million vertical feet.
-My wife Dorothy, also a million-footer, and I were married in the winter of 1999 at CMH Bugaboos.
+Having first dreamed of helicopter skiing at age 12, I have now skied 34 weeks with CMH over the course of 21 years and have amassed over 4 million vertical feet!

 My first heli-skiing trip was in February, 1994 at CMH Gothics.
 I managed to ski the appropriately named Run of the Century, CMH’s signature run, that initial week, learning later the conditions must be perfect to ski it.
 I had not skied it since despite returning to the Gothics seven times, until I skied it again in March, 2013, nineteen years after the last time.
 There was much rejoicing!
 I have requested that my ashes be scattered over Century; it’s in my will.